quantmind/pulsar/docs/source/design.rst

 Each :class:`.Actor`, including the :class:`.Arbiter` and :class:`.Monitor`,
 perform one crucial periodic task at given intervals.
-The next call of the task is stored in the :class:`.Actor.next_periodic_task` attribute.
+The next call of the task is stored in the :attr:`.Actor.next_periodic_task` attribute.

-Periodic task are implemented by the :class:`Concurrency.periodic_task` method.
+Periodic task are implemented by the :meth:`Concurrency.periodic_task` method.

 .. _design-spawning: